 Printable Resources for Preschool at Home

-- Preschool Learning Folder– This is a learning folder we used before the writing stage.
-Our kids matched the pieces and worked on their fine motor skills while learning the concepts.
+- Preschool Learning Folder– This is a learning folder we used before they were ready to write.
+Our kids matched the pieces and worked on their fine motor skills while learning the preschool concepts.

-- Preschool Daily Skill Builder– This covered all the subjects, as well as, introduced writing.
+- Preschool Daily Skill Builder– This preschool resource covered all the subjects, as well as, introduced writing.

 Don’t Forget to Read Aloud